jorgeanais/apolo/README.md

 Installation
 ------------

-1. First, you need to modify where base data directory is.
-To do that, edit the file `apolo/data/dirconfig.py` in line 8.
+1. First, download the code

+2. Then, edit file `apolo/data/dirconfig.py` in line 8 to indicate where your base directory is.
 ```
 ...
 # Base path definition